kuntal-hub/codeweb-backend/Readme.md

 3. get all followers
 4. get all followings

+## Technology used
+- nodejs
+- expressjs
+- mongodb
+- mongoose
+- jwt
+- bcrypt
+- nodemailer
+- cloudinary
+- multer
+- and many more

 ---

 # How to use this project in your frontend web app or mobile app